yanosea/jrp/README.md

   jrp [command]

 Available Subcommands:
-  download, dl,   d  📦 Download WordNet Japan sqlite3 database file from the official site. generate, gen,  g  ✨ Generate Japanese random phrase(s).
+  download, dl,   d  📦 Download WordNet Japan sqlite database file from the official web site. generate, gen,  g  ✨ Generate Japanese random phrase(s).
 You can abbreviate "generate" sub command. ("jrp" and "jrp generate" are the same.) history,  hist, h  📜 Manage the history of the "generate" command. favorite, fav,  f  ⭐ Manage the favorited phrase(s) of the history of "generate" command.